 Data linkage or administrative data projects can be led by academic researchers, public/third sector employees or approved industry partners.
-The data linkage experience is often complex and requires time-and-ongoing-commitment - projects can typically take from a few months to a few years, depending on their complexity and the number of different datasets required.
+The data linkage experience is often complex and requires time and ongoing commitment - projects can typically take from a few months to a few years.
 There are several services which can provide support with aspects of the process, but the lead researcher is responsible for driving the project.
 They will be expected to:

-- Liaise with data controllers/providers about what data is required and whether their data can help; - Complete all application forms for relevant data and approvals processes; - Learn about relevant information governance requirements in their own organisation (e.g. who their institution's data protection officer (DPO) is, who can sign certain documentation, and who controls the data involved); - Respond to queries from data access panels/data controllers/research coordinator/any support teams in a timely and professional manner; and - Obtain relevant information governance training, for themselves and whoever will complete the analysis.
+- Liaise with data controllers/providers about what data is required and whether their data can help; - Complete all application forms for relevant data and approvals processes; - Learn about relevant information governance requirements in their own organisation (e.g. who is their institution's Data Protection Officer, who can sign certain documentation, who controls the data involved); - Respond to queries from data access panels/data controllers/ research coordinator/any support teams in a timely and professional manner; and - Obtain relevant information governance training, for themselves and whoever will complete the analysis.